-Interferon gamma (IFNγ) is the only type II interferon, and plays an important role in cell communication during immune responses.
-During innate immune responses, IFNγ helps eliminate intracellular pathogens by activating macrophages and natural killer (NK) cells.
-During adaptive immune responses, IFNγ is responsible for both the differentiation and overproliferation of activated T cells.1-7
+Interferon gamma (IFNγ) is the only type II interferon, and plays an important role in cell communication during immune responses.1-5 During innate immune responses, IFNγ helps eliminate intracellular pathogens by activating macrophages and natural killer (NK) cells.1,3 During adaptive immune responses, IFNγ is responsible for both the differentiation and overproliferation of activated T cells.6,7

-IFNγ can be produced by CD4+ T-helper type 1 (T1) cells, activated CD8+ T cells, natural killer (NK) cells, natural killer T (NKT) cells, B cells, and antigen-presenting cells (APCs).1,5
+IFNγ can be produced by CD4+ T-helper type 1 (T1) cells, activated CD8+ T cells, NK cells, natural killer T (NKT) cells, B cells, and antigen-presenting cells (APCs).1,7

-Nonclinical data suggest that the cytokine interferon gamma (IFNγ) plays a pivotal role in the pathogenesis of primary hemophagocytic lymphohistiocytosis (HLH).
-Massive overexpression of IFNγ leads directly to downstream hypercytokinemia.2,8,9
+Preclinical data suggest that the cytokine IFNγ plays a central and upstream role in the pathogenesis of primary hemophagocytic lymphohistiocytosis (HLH).
+Massive overexpression of IFNγ leads directly to downstream hypercytokinemia and hyperinflammation.2,8,9

 While downstream cytokines—including IL-10, IL-12, IL-18, anti-TNF, anti-M-CSF, and anti-GM-CSF—likely impact inflammatory symptoms, animal studies attempting to suppress such cytokines have not shown any positive impact.2

 In healthy individuals, antigen-presenting cells are recognized by cytotoxic CD8+ T cells, which bind to them to release perforin and granzymes into the immunological synapse space.
 Perforin creates pores in the target cell's plasma membrane, allowing the cytotoxic granzymes to enter and initiate lysis.
 In primary HLH, genetic mutations prevent perforin pore formation needed for cell lysis.10-12